ColetonReitan/Predicting-Financial-Sector-Category-Risk/README.md

 * Feature Importance/Explainability
 * Conclusion

-## Methodology
+## Modeling Methods
 This project was broken down into two parts; a classification of financial sector and prediction analysis of financial risk.

 ### Classification Model to Determine Financial Sector
 **Feature Selection**: A randomforestregressor was used to determine 5 of the most important features.
 **Model Selection**: A vectorizer was used to convert the text features (such as company description) into scores that our model could read numerically.
 A randomforestclassifier model was used to determine the classification of financial sector.
 **Hyperparameter Tuning**: Gridsearch was then used for hyper parameter tuning
+**Model Assesment**: For the classification model, accuracy, F1 score, & precision/recall were all used to understand the model's accountability.

 ### Regression Model to Predict Financial Risk
 **Feature Selection**: A randomforestregressor was also used to determine 5 of the most important features, as well as a heatmap analysis.
 **Model Selection**: There were no text features for this portion.
 A randomforestregressor and XGBoost model were both examined.
 The XGBoost Model gave better results.
 **Hyperparameter Tuning**: Gridsearch was also used as hyperparameter tuning
+**Model Assesment**: Mean square error, Rsquared, & cross validated Rsquared scores were used to understand the model's accountability.

 ## Data Description
 The dataset being used contains 73 features across 500 companies.